Why SSL Certificate Monitoring Matters

 Certificate expiry is just one concern.
 Continuous monitoring also catches:

-- Weak cipher suites suddenly enabled after server updates
+- Weak cipher suites enabled after server updates

 - TLS version downgrades